Baahubali 2: The Conclusion: Legacy and impact

-Duology of Baahubali franchise started a new film movement, Pan-Indian film, that is, rather than remaking the same film in various languages, they are dubbing the same film in various languages.
+The duology of Baahubali franchise started a new film movement, pan-Indian film, that is, rather than remaking the same film in various languages, they are dubbing the same film in various languages.
 Srivatsan S of The Hindu wrote that Telugu cinema has excelled in marketing Pan-Indian films.
 It primarily employed two strategies – promoting the film outside their home territory and collaborating with other regional stars for more visibility.

 The film received appreciation from members of the Indian film industry.

-Rajinikanth praised Baahubali 2, calling Rajamouli "god's own child" and equating the film to "Indian cinema's pride."
+Rajinikanth praised Baahubali 2, calling Rajamouli "god's own child" and equating the film to "Indian cinema's pride".
 Chiranjeevi praised the film and stated that Rajamouli "deserved all accolades" for making the film.
-Mahesh Bhatt called it "a game changer" that "redefines everything you thought you knew and understood about Indian movies."
-His daughter Alia Bhatt called the film a "rock buster."
+Mahesh Bhatt called it "a game changer" that "redefines everything you thought you knew and understood about Indian movies".
+His daughter Alia Bhatt called the film a "rock buster".
 Mahesh Babu stated the film "exceed expectations," while Shekhar Kapur congratulated Rajamouli.
 Shah Rukh Khan, despite not watching the film, praised it and said, "But if you want to create that big cinema and that big dream to sell to a big number of people, you have to have guts to take that storytelling on and say it in the biggest, nicest, boldest way possible.
-Baahubali stands for that."
+Baahubali stands for that".

 Prasad had confirmed that a third cinematic part will not occur in the franchise.
 However, Yarlagadda said, "We have an animated series that is premiering on Amazon.
 Then we have graphic and regular novels that will tell us the backstory of the Mahishmati kingdom.
 We want to make the story of Sivagami – how she became a power centre into a TV series in a grand way.
 There is also a virtual reality experience.
-We have many more plans where fans can engage in the world of Bahubali."
+We have many more plans where fans can engage in the world of Bahubali".
 This was also confirmed by Prabhas, who said, "We are done with the story of Baahubali, there cannot be a third part.
-But the world and the legacy of Baahubali will live on through a comic series and a TV series."
+But the world and the legacy of Baahubali will live on through a comic series and a TV series".

-Prabhas, Bhatia and Shetty were a part of IMDb's Top Ten Stars of Indian Cinema list of 2017.
 Baahubali 2 was the most talked about film in India on Twitter in 2017.
 On Google, the film was the most searched topic and most searched film in India for the year 2017.
 Worldwide, it was the 7th most searched film in 2017.
 The song "Saahore Baahubali" topped the list of most searched for songs in India.
 Owing to the success of the film, the set of the film at the Ramoji Film City was opened for tourism.
 According to Firstpost, the only phenomenon comparable to the "Baahubali mania" was Rajinikanth fandom.
 The Wikipedia article on Baahubali 2 became the most read film article on the encyclopedia in 2017.
 The Baahubali 2 trailer was the second most viewed in the year of 2017 on YouTube with more than 29 million views behind the Avengers: Infinity War trailer.